-Internships are full or part-time, credit bearing, short-term, supervised, work experiences.
+Internships are full or part-time, credit or non-credit bearing, short-term, supervised, work experiences.
 They can be established on or off-campus and may be paid or unpaid.
 Faculty members, collaborating with an on-site supervisor, monitor and supervise student progress, detail content, and evaluate final achievement.
-Not included in the internship category are field work, practicum, student teaching, clinical experiences, and independent study experiences.
+Not included in the internship category are field work, practica, student teaching, clinical experiences, and independent study experiences.

 Internships provide the opportunity for a student to integrate work and formal education with experts in his/her major field of study, to test the chosen career path, and to be involved in activities like those of full-time employees.

 The University of St. Francis expects that the objectives of an internship be content based, skill related, academically substantive, value related, and integral to the students’ academic and career path.
 If you need assistance developing learning objectives that align with your Internship goals, please speak with your Faculty Supervisor.